 About the Program

 In this 16-week Program you will gain experience working under the direct supervision of nurses, providing care for hospitalized patients.
+The program is offered at the following locations:

 Learn the Skills for a Healthcare Career in Just 16 Weeks